 More plant-based ideas for professionals

-UFS North America, for example, is helping operators meet customer demand with our range of plant-based, vegetarian and vegan products, including vegan mayo, seasonings, soups and sauces.
-In fact, in the US, 45% of our portfolio is plant-based, and in Canada, the figure is 42%.
-We offer recipe inspiration on our and , which include plant-based, vegetarian and vegan dishes.
+UFS North America is helping operators meet customer demand with our range of plant-based, vegetarian and vegan products, including vegan mayo, seasonings, soups and sauces.
+In fact, in the US and Canada, just under half of our UFS portfolio is plant-based.
+We offer recipe inspiration on our websites in the and , which include plant-based, vegetarian and vegan dishes.